NextJump/nextjump.github.io/_posts/culture/2015-03-26-from-nepal-with-love.md

 ---
 layout: post
-title: From Nepal, with Love, A Special Message from She&apos;s the First
+title: From Nepal, with Love - A Special Message from She&apos;s the First
 author: Tammy Tibbetts
 authortitle: Tammy Tibbetts
 previewimg: from-nepal-with-love.jpg